 5) DJI Mavic Air 2

 Besides warning the pilot, it also plots a course to avoid a tree or a wall if needed.
-This drone can fly up to 34 minutes and offers a better range along with a 48megapixel half-inch sensor capable of 4K 60fps for the real appeal to photographers and videographers.
+This drone can fly up to 34 minutes and offers a better range along with a 48-megapixel half-inch sensor capable of 4K 60fps for a real appeal to photographers and videographers.

 - 4K shooting a 60fps